dbrownidau/constitution/WIP-Constitution.md

 24.3.
 All committee members must be informed of the vote by the secretary; They may be able to vote for, against or abstain from voting.

 24.4.
-For a succesful vote of no confidence to occur, there must be an amount of votes in favour of the vote equal to the majority those voting.
+A successful vote of no confidence will see that the committee member or executive committee member in question is removed from their position.

 24.5.
-A successful vote of no confidence will see that the committee member or executive committee member in question is removed from their position.

-24.6.
-A vote of no confidence may be called via proxy by the secretary of the association at the secretary's descretion
+A vote of no confidence is permitted to be called via proxy by the secretary of the association, dependant on the secretary's descretion

 25. Dissolution
 ---------------